List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: Not worth it.
-For a phone this old, the premiums often outweigh the depreciated value, and claims can be tricky.
+2026Third-party insurance: Not worth it for a phone this old, premiums often exceed potential payout for minor issues.

 Pre-Purchase Inspection Checklist